 Dedication and centennial service were incorporated during the week of November 30 through December 4, 1927.
 Fellow Presbyterians from Timberridge, Kelly, Hemphill, Stockbridge and Fairview churches were present along with local Baptist and Methodist members.
 In 1933, Rev. H.E.
 “Jeb” Russell, brother of a former Governor of Georgia and long-time Senator Richard B. Russell, accepted a call as pastor of the McDonough Church.
 While the entire nation was suffering from a severe depression, Mr. J.C.
 Daniel Elder and church historian wrote that “under his (Rev. Russell’s) guidance and kindly ministration, the future of this Church seems very bright.”
 (Daniel,1933) Rev. Monk followed Rev. Russell, serving the church during World War II.
-Rev. Philip Noble and his young wife Bette Pope, granddaughter of Agnes Scott, assumed the pulpit.
+Rev. Phillips Noble and his young wife Betty Pope, granddaughter of Agnes Scott, assumed the pulpit.
 A brief period followed when the church was without a pastor until Rev. John A. Hayes came in December, 1948.

 An Anniversary Celebration